 Okech, Jane E.; Professor; Department of Leadership and Developmental Sciences; PHD, Idaho State University

-Smith, Lance C.; Associate Professor; Leadership and Developmental Sciences; PHD, Syracuse University
+Smith, Lance C.; Associate Professor; Department of Leadership and Developmental Sciences; PHD, Syracuse University

 EDCO 300.
 Research Methods in Counseling.
 3 Credits.